A simple choux pastry dough is mixed together, then baked and filled with a subtle and sweet jasmine custard.

 Did you know that it’s super easy to print out a version of a half recipe or even a double recipe on Not Entirely Average?
 Hover over the serving size (highlighted in blue, it says 24 on this recipe) and then slide the the white line to the left to make less or to the right to make more.
 This "calculator" allows you to play until you get the number of servings you want.
 Easy.

-For the Jasmine Custard
+Ingredients For Cream Puffs With Jasmine Custard

 - 2 tablespoons Jasmine flowers